Find Affordable College Courses

 9 Yearly Graduations

 Central Washington University is the 13th most popular school in the nation for students seeking a master's degree in behavioral science.
 Each year, around 11,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,656 per year, while in-state graduate students, on average, pay $10,098 per year.
-During the 2020-2021 academic year, 9 people received their master's degree in behavioral science from CWU.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+The average in-state tuition for full-time undergraduates is $7,021 per year, while in-state graduate students, on average, pay $10,721 per year.
+During the most recent year for which we have data, 9 people received their master's degree in behavioral science from CWU.
+Of these students, 73% were women and 9% were members of underrepresented racial-ethnic groups.
+Central Washington University behavioral science graduates who receive their master's degree go on to jobs earning a median salary of $68,425.

 #14